alhaq-studio/AmniSpace/README.md

-# QuestPhone
+# AmniSpace

 > [!NOTE]
-> **Fork Information**: This `main` branch is a customized, lightweight fork of QuestPhone.
+> **Fork Information**: This `main` branch is a customized, lightweight fork of AmniSpace which was a Fork of QuestPhone.
 It has been stripped of default server, cloud sync, and backend integrations to allow for streamlined, private offline experimentation and local improvements.
 >
-> If you are looking for the full project codebase containing the clean, fully-featured, and upstream-compatible contribution set (including parallel sync fixes, AppBlockerService battery optimizations, and the inline engine selection UI), please refer to the **[clean-pr](https://github.com/Afrasyaab-GH/QuestPhone/tree/clean-pr)** branch.
+> If you are looking for the full project codebase containing the clean, fully-featured, and upstream-compatible contribution set (including parallel sync fixes, AppBlockerService battery optimizations, and the inline engine selection UI), please refer to the **[clean-pr](https://github.com/Afrasyaab-GH/AmniSpace/tree/clean-pr)** branch.

-**QuestPhone** is a powerful, open-source Android productivity utility and minimal launcher designed to help users combat screen addiction by gamifying habit-forming and app-blocking workflows.
+**AmniSpace** is a powerful, open-source Android productivity utility and minimal launcher designed to help users combat screen addiction by gamifying habit-forming and app-blocking workflows.
 Distracting apps remain blocked until you successfully complete your real-life quests.

 > [!CAUTION]
 > This project is experimental and under active development.